martyf/statamic-submission-redirect-demo/README.md

 }
 ```

-When building your redirect, simply set `$this->redirect` to be your target:
+The jist is: when building your redirect, simply set `$this->redirect` to be your target:

 ```php
 $this->redirect = 'https://statamic.com'
 ```

 The value of `$this->redirect` will be returned by the Submission's `getRedirectUrl` method.

+By default it is null (meaning no redirect).

 ### Bind your Submission